Medieval Artists

 Early Christian Artists (650-900 CE)

-One of the finest examples of early Christian fine art were the Irish and Anglo-Saxon illuminated manuscripts dating from the mid-sixth century CE.
+One of the finest examples of early Christian painting were the Irish and Anglo-Saxon illuminated manuscripts dating from the mid-sixth century CE.
 These beautifully illustrated books (eg. Book of Kells, Book of Durrow), combining Celtic art with Anglo-Saxon and Celtic metalwork art, were produced by scribes and artist-monks in the scriptoriums of abbeys and monasteries across Ireland and Northern England.
 They were succeeded by Carolingan, Ottonian and Byzantine illuminated texts, as well as a host of Persian Islamic illuminations.

 Medieval Artists on the Continent